fieldtrip/website/faq/in_what_way_can_frequency_domain_data_be_represented_in_fieldtrip.md

 	          dof: 600
 	          cfg: [1x1 struct]

 Note that this representation lacks a 'labelcmb' field, and that the 'dimord' is 'chan_chan_freq'.
 This means that the numeric data now implicitly contains both the combinations {'a' 'b'} (in coh.cohspctrm(1,2,:) ) , and the combination {'b' 'a'} (in coh.cohspctrm(2,1,:) ).
 For a quantity like the coherence spectrum the values across the diagonal are symmetric, but for complex-valued quantities, as well as for directional measures of interaction, the values at the entries across the diagonal are typically different.
-The convention used by Fieldtrip is that the row-channel 'causes' the column-channel.
+The convention used by FieldTrip is that the row-channel 'causes' the column-channel.

 ## Toggling between the different representations